 Box alignment in multi-column layout

-The box alignment specification details how alignment works in various layout methods; on this page we explore how Box Alignment works in the context of multi-column Layout.
-As this page aims to detail things which are specific to Multi-column Layout and Box Alignment, it should be read in conjunction with the main box alignment page which details the common features of Box Alignment across layout methods.
+The CSS box alignment module details how alignment works in various layout methods; in this guide, we explore how box alignment works in the context of multi-column layout.
+As this guide aims to detail things that are specific to both modules, it should be read in conjunction with the box alignment overview guide, which details the common features of box alignment across layout methods.

 align-content and justify-content

 The align-content property applies to the block axis and justify-content to the inline axis.
-Any spacing added to the columns due to use of space distribution will be added to the gap between the columns, therefore making the gap larger than might be specified by the column-gap property.
+Any spacing added to the columns due to use of space distribution will be added to the gap between the columns, therefore making the gap larger than might be specified by the column-gap (or gap shorthand) property.

 Using a value of justify-content other than normal or stretch will cause column boxes to display at the column-width specified on the multicol container, and the remaining space distributed according to the value of justify-content.